aabdurrouf/piXedfit/docs/source/index.rst

 Citation
 --------
-If you use this code for your research, please reference [Abdurro'uf et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021ApJS..254...15A/abstract).
+If you use this code for your research, please reference `Abdurro'uf et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021ApJS..254...15A/abstract>`_.

 Reference